d-krupke/cpsat-primer/README.md

 model.add(produce_1 * requirements_1[1] + produce_2 * requirements_2[1] <= buy_2)
 model.add(produce_1 * requirements_1[2] + produce_2 * requirements_2[2] <= buy_3)

-# You can find this code it ./utils!
+# You can find the PiecewiseLinearFunction and PiecewiseLinearConstraint classes in the utils directory
 from piecewise_functions import PiecewiseLinearFunction, PiecewiseLinearConstraint

 # Define the functions for the costs
 costs_1 = [(0, 0), (1000, 400), (1500, 1300)]
 costs_2 = [(0, 0), (300, 300), (700, 500), (1200, 600), (1500, 1100)]
 costs_3 = [(0, 0), (200, 400), (500, 700), (1000, 900), (1500, 1500)]
-# PiecewiseLinearFunction is a pydantic model and can be serialized easily!

 f_costs_1 = PiecewiseLinearFunction(
     xs=[x for x, y in costs_1], ys=[y for x, y in costs_1]
 )